gitpitch/kitchen-sink/PITCHME.md

   "options": {
     "title": {
       "display": true,
-      "text": "What is the most nutritious fruit?", "fontColor": "gray",
+      "text": "What is the most delicious fruit?", "fontColor": "gray",
       "fontSize": 20
     },